-Functional components to the Snake-arm Robot
+Functional Components to the Snake-Arm Robot

-- An interface system that normally includes a PC with software to manipulate the Snake-arm and a controller to apply a multifunctional approach to the remote system.
+An interface system that normally includes a PC with software to manipulate the Snake-arm and a controller to apply a multifunctional approach to the remote system.

-- The actuator is controlled using wires that feed electrical energy from the energy pack into the Snake-arm.
+The actuator is controlled using wires that feed electrical energy from the energy pack into the Snake-arm.

-- The main component to this robotic device that bridges the gap between the controller and the confined space is the Snake-arm.
+The main component of this robotic device that bridges the gap between the controller and the confined space is the Snake-arm.
 The structural components to this arm include links that give the arm the flexibility it requires to conduct automated operations.
 It is important that during surgical procedures the robot is light enough to limit any pressure on the confined space being operated on.
-During surgery, intricate confined spaces being operated on will be more sensitive to pressure and this also highlights the importance of creating medical robots that have minimum mass for maximum reach without compromising the positioning of the robot and surrounding tissue.
+During surgery, intricate confined spaces being operated on will be more sensitive to pressure and this also highlights the importance of creating medical robots that have a minimum mass for maximum reach without compromising the positioning of the robot and surrounding tissue.

-- Speed of the OC Robotics Snake-arm tip is typically 1 m/s.
+The speed of the OC Robotics Snake-arm tip is typically 1 m/s.
 The speed of any surgical robot will need to be matched to increased precision and repeatability.

-The following video demonstrates the OC Robotics Snake-Arm, and should give you an idea of how this machine work and how this technology is now being refined for wider application in surgical procedures where it will be used to isolate potentially hard-to-reach spaces and remove tissue.
+The following video demonstrates the OC Robotics Snake-Arm and should give you an idea of how this machine work and how this technology is now being refined for wider application in surgical procedures where it will be used to isolate potentially hard-to-reach spaces and remove tissue.

 Video Courtesy of the Welcome Trust